syedjafer/makereading-post-backups/clasai2tf000408jr40q6h85i.md

 #### 2. append()

 `append()` method will add an element at the end of the list.
-Since list is an mutable data structure, this append() method is an in place change.
+Since the list is a mutable data structure, this append() method is an in-place change.

 ```python
 fruits = ['apple', 'papaya', 'banana', 'orange', 'pear', 'lemon']